Two Proteins Identified as Markers of Response to Neoadjuvant Chemotherapy for Ovarian Cancer

 Researchers from the Danbury Hospital Biomedical Research Institute have discovered that high expression levels of two proteins - HGF and c-MET - are present in women with ovarian cancer who did not benefit from undergoing tumor-shrinking chemotherapy therapy prior to having surgery to remove their tumor.

-Marisa Mariani, PhD, of Danbury Hospital Biomedical Research Institute, and colleagues, who published their results in OncoTarget, made this discovery using a two-pronged approach that first explored possible markers of chemotherapy resistance at the microRNA and gene expression level, and then validated any markers of interest at the protein level.
+Marisa Mariani, PhD, the Abraham and Mildred Goldstein Research Scholar, of Danbury Hospital Biomedical Research Institute, and colleagues, who published their results in OncoTarget, made this discovery using a two-pronged approach that first explored possible markers of chemotherapy resistance at the microRNA and gene expression level, and then validated any markers of interest at the protein level.

 "This approach is important because if you are eventually going to use a drug to target these markers, the drug will target the protein and not the gene," Dr. Mariani said.
 "We had to confirm that what we were seeing at the gene level lead to a change at the protein level."

 Ovarian cancer is the leading cause of death for gynecologic malignancies.
 About 85 percent of women who are diagnosed in the advanced stage of the disease will die.
 Women with advanced disease may sometimes undergo chemotherapy prior to surgery, called neoadjuvant chemotherapy, in an attempt to shrink the tumor.